metzgergroup/oes/README.md

     git clone https://github.com/bfin/oes.git

-### 3. Download [source text files](http://download.bls.gov/pub/time.series/oe/) into same directory
+### 3. Download [source text files](http://download.bls.gov/pub/time.series/oe/) into `source` directory

 ### 4. Create local database

-Executing the `create_database.zsh` script from the directory containing the OES data files will sanitize the source files, create the database locally (named `oes` by default), and backup to a file (named `oes.dump` by default).
+Executing the `create_database.zsh` script will sanitize the source files, create the database locally (named `oes` by default), and backup to a file (named `oes.dump` by default).
 Note: this script was created to work with the 2014 OES dataset structure (published May 2015), which differed from the 2013 structure.
 Expect subsequent datasets to change as well.

     zsh create_database.zsh